dsbrgg/ddocker/06_docker_images/README.md

 * `docker login` in order to be able to `docker image push` to your docker hub account
 	* login info will be stored in `.docker/config.json`
 	* `docker logout` in order to remove auth from the config file

+## Dockerfile basics

+* `docker build` will build from the default name for dockerfiles (eg. `Dockerfile`)
+	* `docker build -f <dockerfile_name>` to use a dockerfile with a different name

+* `FROM` command is required
+	* package managers are usually one of the reasons to build contaienrs from an OS
+	* you can use `FROM scratch` to start an empty container

+* `ENV` are used to set environment variables

+* `RUN` command to run shell commands/scripts
+	* usually `RUN` commands will be run with chained commands in order to reduce the amount of layers created on the container

+* `EXPOSE` command to open ports for the container in the virtual network

+* `CMD` is required
+	* will run the actual software for the image with its possible configs